amtep/ck3spell/README.md

 * Can add words to a permanent local dictionary

 ## Dependencies
-`ck3spell` uses the `hunspell` library.
+`ck3spell` uses `hunspell` dictionaries but not the `hunspell` library.

-On Debian and Ubuntu, you should install the `libhunspell-dev` package, and one or more of its dictionary packages depending on which languages you want to check.
+On Debian and Ubuntu, you should install one or hunspell dictionary packages depending on which languages you want to check.

 * English: `hunspell-en-us`
 * German: `hunspell-de-de`